awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

  };
 ```

 In this case, Amazon S3 uses the AWS managed key\.
-For more information, see [Protecting Data Using Server\-Side Encryption with KMS keys Stored in AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.
+For more information, see [Protecting Data Using Server\-Side Encryption with AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.
 You can optionally create your own symmetric customer managed key and specify that in the request\.

 ```
 PutObjectRequest putRequest1 = new PutObjectRequest